AlexMihai1804/AutoWatering/docs/SOFTWARE.md

 ## Next Steps

 - Explore the hardware setup in the [Hardware Guide](HARDWARE.md)
-- Learn about the comprehensive Bluetooth interface in the [Bluetooth API Documentation](BLUETOOTH.md)
+- Learn about the comprehensive Bluetooth interface in the [BLE Documentation](ble/README.md)
 - Check out common issues and solutions in the [Troubleshooting Guide](TROUBLESHOOTING.md)
 - Contribute to the project using the [Contributing Guide](CONTRIBUTING.md)